-Well, I assume that most of us are now aware that there is an election headed our way in ten or so weeks.
+Well, I assume that most of us are now aware that there is an election headed our way in just a few more days.
 I assume also that most of us will be able to vote one way or another and to have that vote counted one way or another.
 And, to add a bit of a historical flourish to this election in 2020, most of us are aware that the 19th Amendment to the US Constitution, passed in 1920, finally allowed most of the other half of America to vote—Women!

 The international “Women’s Suffrage” movement was born in Europe and the USA back in the mid-19th Century . . .